CreditFixerToolkit LogoCreditFixerToolkit

 Credit Reports and Scores

-CFPB resource hub for understanding credit reports, credit scores, and consumer credit-reporting rights.
+CFPB consumer resource hub for credit reports, scores, and related consumer reporting topics.

 Submit a Complaint

-CreditFixerToolkit helps organize local workflow: clients, disputes, deadlines, documents, tasks, notes, timelines, reports, audit history, backups, restores, and workspace security.
+CreditFixerToolkit helps organize local workflow: clients, disputes, tasks, documents, letters, timeline/story records, reports, audit/ledger records, backups, restores, Analyzer staging, and workspace security.

-The app does not make legal decisions, file disputes on its own, certify operators, or guarantee outcomes.
-The responsibility for lawful, ethical, and responsible use stays with the operator.
+The app does not make legal decisions, file disputes on its own, certify operators, contact bureaus, send mail, or guarantee outcomes.
+Responsibility for lawful, ethical, and responsible use stays with the operator.